BlueberryPwn/SPAGame/README.md

 This is a single-page application where a user can play a number guessing game as well as:
 - Register and login on accounts
-- See highscores of all players from both today and all-time
+- See highscores of all players from today and all-time
 - Visit their profile and see their stats

 The application handles all logic on the backend and presents the data to the frontend.